acd-engine/jupyterbook/_sources/Integration_Miscellaneous.md

    This is a collection of art prize data from the Art Gallery of NSW.
 It contains information about the artists, artworks and judges of the prizes.
 This data collection could add more value to `recognition` entity in the ACDEA.
    <br>
    <br>
    We provide an example of how to use Archibald Prize data for analytical purposes in the **Data Analysis** chapter of this book.
-Refer to [**Quantifying success: A journey into the Archibald Prize**](https://acd-engine.github.io/jupyterbook/Analysis_ArchibaldPrize.html).
+Refer to [**Exploring success quantitatively using Archibald Prize data**](https://acd-engine.github.io/jupyterbook/Analysis_ArchibaldPrize.html).
    <br>
    <br>